jackmead515/kubby/README.md

 ```

 Then make sure you update the `/etc/hosts` file on each one of the nodes with the newly provisioned worker node

+# Future Plans

+- [] add label-studio UI to start annotating data
+- [] add segment-anything ML auto-annotation for label-studio for faster annotation
+- [] add nginx-ingress-controller and MetalLB to replace NodePort
+- [] add kubby-node operator to add nodes to the cluster.
+Integrate with AWS, Vast.AI
+- [] add DNS in ZeroTier mapping to MetalLB
+- [] add Spark Cluster
+- [] add support for multiple Kubernetes clusters